Skip to content

 What Exactly is a Contractual Workforce?
 Let’s Break It Down

 A contractual workforce consists of employees who work for a company on a contract basis for a specified period.
-These contracts can be short-term, long-term, part-time, or project based.
+These contracts can be short-term, long-term, part-time, or project-based.
 Unlike permanent employees, contractual workers do not have a long-term commitment to the company and often do not receive the same benefits, such as health insurance or retirement plans.

 Who’s Who in the Contractual World?
 Meet the Players